Ethan Caldwell

 Research

 My research interests include the Black Diaspora in Oceania, Black-Asian relations, mixed race studies, militarism, and visual culture.
-I focus on their post-WWII intersections in Okinawa as they impact constructions of race, gender, empire, and Blackness abroad.
+My research interests examine how oceanic constructions of race, militarism, and empire impact Blackness, belonging, culture, and community building.
+My work has been published in Streetnotes, Social Process in Hawaiʻi, Critical Ethnic Studies, and the Journal Committed to Social Change on Race and Ethnicity.
 In my current book project, I analyze how these dynamic constructions are historically and visually formed, challenged, and impacted through interactions between African American soldiers and Okinawan civilians.
 My photography projects include collaborative exhibits that analyze war, historical memory, and foodways.

 Community Engagement